FranciscoOnt/checkout-sdk-js/docs/interfaces/paymentinitializeoptions.md

 The options that are required to initialize the GooglePay Stripe payment method.
 They can be omitted unless you need to support GooglePay.

-The options that are required to initialize the KlarnaV2 payment method.
-They can be omitted unless you need to support KlarnaV2.

 ___